 - The use of splints

 Many scientific studies have shown that splints are extremely effective in preventing or reducing headaches and jaw pain associated with bruxism.
 In a recent clinical trial, the new mini-splints were shown to significantly reduce or eliminate migraine and migraine-associated pain.
-It is considered breakthrough technology in that there is, when used as directed, no risk of side effects associated with it compared to many current pharmaceutical migraine therapies.
+It is considered breakthrough technology in which there is, when used as directed, no risk of side effects associated with it compared to many current pharmaceutical migraine therapies.
 The mini-splint is a small, removable, prefabricated, clear resin matrix oral insert that a dentist fits to the patient’s front teeth to be worn while sleeping.
 With the device in place, the intense activity of the temporal muscle (which closes and clenches the jaw) is suppressed to less than 1/3 of maximum by preventing any contacting of the back molar teeth.
 By reducing this neuromuscular activity, migraine headache pain is reduced or prevented all together, as well as the associated tension-type headaches.
 The mini-splint also provides total protection during sleep when the forces of bruxism are at their greatest.
 Traditional full cover splints extend further back to cover all the teeth.
 These are very effective in protecting teeth from extensive wear caused by bruxism.

 - Have regular dental check-ups